Table of Contents

 Characteristic set of symptoms in HSP

-IgA systemic deposition results in characteristic set of symptoms.
-Not all symptoms may be experienced by the people suffering from HSP and are typically preceded by a prodrome of;
+IgA systemic deposition results in a characteristic set of symptoms.
+Not all symptoms may be experienced by the people suffering from HSP and are typically preceded by a prodrome of

-Palpable Purpura – the hallmark of HSP (95-100 % cases) characterized by reddish-purple spots mainly on buttocks, legs and feet and is worse on areas of pressure (waistline and sock line).
-In children it often appears in crops and may not be the presenting feature.
+Palpable Purpura – the hallmark of HSP (95-100 % the cases) characterized by reddish-purple spots mainly in the area of the buttocks, legs and feet and is worse on areas of pressure (waistline and sock line).
+In children, it often appears in crops and may not be the presenting feature.

-- Arthralgia – swollen, sore joints involving ankle and knee, often preceding rash by one or two days.
+- Arthralgia – swollen, sore joints involving the ankle and knee, often preceding a rash by one or two days.
 It doesn’t cause any joint damage as it’s not true arthritis.